Nikon D500 vs Olympus E-M10 II

 Studio photographers will appreciate that the Nikon D500 (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M10 II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
-Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D500 or the Olympus E-M10 II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon D500: